busybox42/evilapi/README.md

 - **nodemailer** (v6.9.8): A module for sending emails, supporting various transports and features.
 - **whois-json** (v2.0.4): For fetching WHOIS data, offering insights into domain registrations and associated details.
 - **mailparser** (v3.6.6): A robust module for parsing raw emails into a more readable format.
+- **argon2** (v0.31.2): A secure password hashing algorithm, useful for securely storing and verifying passwords.
+- **bcrypt** (v5.1.1): Another password hashing algorithm commonly used for securing user passwords.
+- **basic-ftp** (v5.0.4): A simple FTP client library, helpful for interacting with FTP servers.
+- **dns-socket** (v4.2.2): A DNS client and server implementation for Node.js, allowing DNS resolution and querying.
+- **express-ip-access-control** (v1.1.3): Middleware for IP-based access control in Express applications, useful for restricting access based on IP addresses.
+- **express-rate-limit** (v7.1.5): Middleware for rate limiting HTTP requests in Express applications, preventing abuse and improving security.
+- **imap-simple** (v1.6.3): A simple IMAP client library for Node.js, facilitating interaction with IMAP servers.
+- **moment** (v2.30.1): A lightweight JavaScript date library for parsing, manipulating, and formatting dates and times.
+- **moment-timezone** (v0.5.45): An extension of the Moment.js library for handling time zone data.
+- **node-dns** (v0.1.0): A DNS resolver library for Node.js, providing DNS lookup capabilities.
+- **node-pop3** (v0.9.0): A POP3 client library for Node.js, allowing interaction with POP3 servers.
+- **ssh2-sftp-client** (v10.0.3): An SFTP (SSH File Transfer Protocol) client library for Node.js, facilitating secure file transfers over SSH.
+- **uuid** (v9.0.1): A universally unique identifier (UUID) library for generating unique identifiers.

 These dependencies form the backbone of EvilAPI, enabling a wide array of features from basic web server setup to complex security and email-related functionalities.